jbaxx/growth-hack-2020/README.md

-## Growth Hack 2020 - Big Data
+# Growth Hack 2020 - Big Data
-### Building Data Pipelines
+## Building Data Pipelines in 5 mins
-Welcome!
-Let's build some Pipelines using the same tools that inspired Big Data systems and that make Data Engineers life easier every day.

-## Working in the terminal
-May look scary but is hella fun!
+Perform an ETL: Extract, Transform, Load

+## Objectives
+1. Build a pipeline to extract the word frequency from an unstructured dataset
+1. Experience using the command line
+1. Fetch unstructured data from the web

 ### Opening a terminal
-In case you have `WSL`, `Git Bash` or `term` / `iterm` if working on a Mac, you can use those.
-Otherwise let's open an online one using this link:
+Open an online shell using this link:
 #### [https://repl.it/languages/bash](https://repl.it/languages/bash)

 ### Getting to know the terminal